MVincent15/README_Generator/README.md

 ## Installation

+Use GitClone to clone repository, in order to use on your local computer.

 To install the necessary dependencies please use npm i.

 To run, please use node index.js
  Note: This uses the inquirer@8.2.4 as a dependecy.

 ## Usage